rotationalio/rotational.io/content/en/blog/2025-01-23-why-humans-must-remain-in-the-loop.md

 ## Change is inevitable, but let's pump the brakes

 On the surface, it appears that this is possible.
 There are so many things that the current AI tools are able to do effectively such as document summarization, image generation, and translation.
-On top of that, these tools can perform these tasks in a fraction of the time it would take a human.
+On top of that, these tools can perform tasks in a fraction of the time it would take a human.
 This is because these systems are good at processing large amounts of data at breakneck speed, and are able to use pattern recognition to mimic the work of humans.

 But let’s take a step back and consider prior innovations.
-Calculators can perform complex math calculations faster than any human being can.
-So did we stop learning math as a result?
-Were jobs such as bookkeeping, which largely involve performing mathematical calculations replaced by calculators?
+Computers can perform complex math calculations faster than any human being can.
+Did we stop learning math as a result?
+Were jobs such as bookkeeping, which largely involve performing mathematical calculations replaced by computers?
 The answer is no.

 Technological revolutions have led to the invention of products and services we never thought we needed.
 We would have probably laughed if someone told us 20 years ago that our lives would feel incomplete without our phones.

 If we look back on what all has been created over the last 20 years, not only has the way we interact with the world changed, the types of jobs available to us have as well.